Clinical Trials Unit Network Objectives

 Support a balance in paediatric, teen and adult cancer trials expertise, as well as population research

-The CTU network should support trials that benefit all demographics of the population, including a balanced portfolio of trials in paediatric, teen and adult cancers.
+The CTU network should collectively support trials that benefit all demographics of the population, including a balanced portfolio of trials in paediatric, teen and adult cancers.
 We are also committed to supporting research in cancer prevention, early detection, diagnosis and screening, and the network should include expertise that can deliver these population-based studies.

 Develop best in class expertise to manage the types of trials defined in the Clinical Statement of Intent